 • How Worn-out Bar Rails or Grooves Influence Cutting Straightness

 The functionality of worn-out bar rails or grooves is another factor to consider in preventing crooked cuts.
-They guide the chainsaw chain, but when worn out, the chain might not run straight.
-This could be due to dirt, sawdust buildup, or just simply due to wear and tear over time.
+They guide the chainsaw chain, but it might not run straight when worn out.
+This could be due to dirt, sawdust buildup, or Wear and tear over time.

 Regular cleaning and maintenance are required to keep the bar rails and grooves in peak condition.
 Replacement may be necessary when they’re worn beyond repair.